RONGELAP: Big hole

 Rongelap is one of the so-called four nuclear-affected atolls.
 It is historically notable for its close proximity to US hydrogen bomb tests in 1954, and was particularly devastated by fallout from the Castle Bravo test.
 (See Timeline below.)

-Late in 2011, a number of US Interior Department officials, a US Embassy official, and local leaders visited Rongelap to inspect progress on housing and power projects that are intended to lead to the resettlement of the atoll.
+Late in 2011, a number of US Interior Department officials, a US Embassy official, and local leaders visited Rongelap to inspect progress on housing and power projects that are intended to lead to the resettlement of the atoll (see photo below).
 Mayor James Matayoshi welcomed the visit and especially the presence of then Deputy Assistant Secretary of Interior Tony Babauta and Director of Insular Affairs Nicolao Pula.
 While on the island, the group broke ground for a new elementary school.
 Matayoshi said the Interior officials expressed confidence in the construction work underway that will see 50 new homes built.
-“They should be completed over the next six-to-nine months,” Matayoshi said at the time.
+“They should be completed over the next six to nine months,” Matayoshi said at the time.

 Luc Callebaut and Jackie Lee of the Yacht Sloepmouche kindly gave me permission to include his videos on my site.
 Komol Luc and Jackie!